 BeBop Technology creates highly specialized cloud-based services for Media & Entertainment.

-Our core product is the only software platform that transparently moves existing editorial workflows to a fully cloud-based environment, securely, without disrupting the creative process.
+Our core product is the only software platform that transparently moves existing editorial and post-production workflows to a fully cloud-based environment, securely, without disrupting the creative process.
 Instead of moving your content to the editorial tools, BeBop moves the tools to your content.

 With BeBop you have access to an extremely powerful computer in the Cloud to edit your work using Avid Media Composer or Adobe Premiere, any time, from anywhere, on just a 20Mbps Internet connection.
 By enabling graphic intensive processes in the Cloud with the same quality and fidelity as a local workstation, the BeBop platform creates previously unimaginable financial and workflow efficiencies.

 BeBop is set to become the new industry standard for cloud-based post-production.
 Keep the art, lose the hardware.